 Another difficult oratory skill is the ability to remember what you’re saying and still deliver a powerful speech.
 Great orators do not use scripts, nor do they memorise them word for word and simply recite the speech.

 Your speech will be much more effective if you memorise the key message points that you want to deliver, and then speak from your heart about them, and not your head.

 You should be talking about something you are passionate about, so this shouldn’t be as difficult as it sounds.
 The problem with memorising a script is that if you lose your place, you will stumble and panic - something the best orators don’t do.

 You want to be open, use hand movements, and make use of the stage when possible.
-You could also use virtual reality mobile apps such as this one to analyse your hesitation words, pitch, pace and levels of eye contact.
+You can also use virtual reality applications to analyse your hesitation words, pitch, pace and levels of eye contact.